catboost/catboost/contrib/libs/expat/README.md

 document being parsed.
 A start tag is an example of the kind of structures for which you may register handlers.

+Expat supports the following compilers:
+- GNU GCC >=4.5
+- LLVM Clang >=3.5
+- Microsoft Visual Studio >=9.0/2008

-Windows users should use the
+Windows users can use the
 [`expat_win32` package](https://sourceforge.net/projects/expat/files/expat_win32/),
 which includes both precompiled libraries and executables, and source code for developers.